Resolving local and global kinematic signatures of satellite mergers with billion particle simulations: The simulations

 Table \ref{sgrpos} gives the position and motion of Sgr \citep{Vasiliev+20} and the dwarf in Models M1 \& M2.
 For both models, as in the real MW-Sgr system, the dwarf is approaching a disc crossing, approximately 6 kpc beneath the disc plane, and on the far side of the galaxy from the Sun (considered to be at $(x_{\odot},y_{\odot})=(-8.178, 0)$ kpc), moving away from us roughly along the $x$ axis.
 However, in both models, our present day snapshots have the dwarf too close to the galactic centre ($R=11.6$ and 13.8 kpc, compared to $R_{\mathrm{Sgr}}=18.8$ kpc).
 This is because at no point during the simulation are the dwarfs at the correct radius $and$ the correct orbital phase.
 E.g. we prioritised the phase of the orbit over the distance from the galactic centre.

-In addition, at these `present day' snapshots the dwarf is significantly more massive than the inferred remnant mass of $M_{\mathrm{Sgr}}\sim4\times10^8$ $M_{\odot}$ \citep{Vasiliev+20}, and in each case the dwarf is significantly within the inner galaxy before the mass is comparable to that of the Sgr remnant.
-We are not concerned by the discrepancy as the purpose of these models is to investigate the response of the discs to the satellite perturber, and while such a response may be stronger in the simulation than the true Milky Way, the dynamics should still be comparable.
+In addition, at these `present day' snapshots the dwarf is significantly more massive than the remnant mass of $M_{\mathrm{Sgr}}\sim4\times10^8$ $M_{\odot}$ inferred from the central velocity distribution \citep{Vasiliev+20}, and in each case the dwarf is significantly within the inner galaxy before the mass is comparable to that of the Sgr remnant.
+We are not concerned by the discrepancy as the purpose of these models is to investigate the response of the discs to the satellite perturber, and while such a response may be stronger in the simulation than the true Milky Way, the dynamics should be qualitatively comparable.
 As such, we defer our attempt to better fit the Milky Way - Sgr system to future work \citep{BBH21}.

 For the calculation of the orbits, and the subsequent analysis of the dynamics in later sections we re-center the simulations on the centre of the bulge at each time step as the host galaxies experience reflex motion owing to the in-falling satellites.
 We also realign the $z$-axis with the galaxy's axis of rotation, which can change over the course of the interaction, especially in the more violent merger of Model M2.